06sarv/SkyReserve/README.md

 Usage:
-Open the app by running:
+1. Open the app by running:

 	 	java -jar SkyReserve.jar

-Log in as a travel agent.
+3. Log in as a travel agent.
-Use the cute interface to search and book flights.
+4. Use the cute interface to search and book flights.
-Manage your bookings and keep your travel life hassle-free.
+5. Manage your bookings and keep your travel life hassle-free.

 Contributing:
-Got some awesome ideas or improvements?
-We’d love your help!
+1. Got some awesome ideas or improvements?
+I’d love your help!
-Fork the repo.
+2. Fork the repo.
-Create a new branch.
+3. Create a new branch.
-Make your changes.
+4. Make your changes.
-Submit a pull request with a sprinkle of creativity!
+5. Submit a pull request with a sprinkle of creativity!

 Guidelines:
-Let’s keep things neat and tidy – follow Java best practices.
+1. Let’s keep things neat and tidy – follow Java best practices.
-Tests are a must when you add something fabulous!
+2. Tests are a must when you add something fabulous!